bampli/doc/docs/content/posts/p&q-factory.md

 Lastly, RM3 spends 10 minutes in Stage A, then is processed for 15 minutes in Stage B and goes to Q assembly at Stage D. P&Q mounting Stages D are processed in respectively 15 and 5 minutes.

-## How much profit does the P&Q Factory?
+## What is the net profit of the P&Q Factory?

-What is the maximum Net Profit that P&Q Factory can earn per week?
-Think about the time each stage has for producing P and Q.
+What is the maximum net profit that P&Q Factory can earn per week?
+Think about the time each stage has for producing P&Q. This exercise is solved in the books "The Haystack Syndrome" and [Business Amplifier](https://www.amazon.com/Business-Amplifier-M-Sc-Motta-Lopes/dp/B083XGK14Q).

-This exercise, created by Eli Goldratt, was first published in the book "The Haystack Syndrome".
-The book below, and this project, both work on the solution.

 {{< hint info >}}
 **This project is published in [Business Amplifier](https://www.amazon.com/Business-Amplifier-M-Sc-Motta-Lopes/dp/B083XGK14Q), also [e-book](https://www.amazon.com/Business-Amplifier-Jose-Motta-Lopes-ebook-dp-B086L6V6QY/dp/B086L6V6QY/) and [Amplificador de Negócios](https://www.amazon.com/M-Sc-Jose-Motta-Lopes/dp/8592301009).**